-- 1. Do not prop doors open.

-- 2. Err on the side of caution and safety.

-- 3. Keep your room locked.

-- 4. Support and get to know all of the resident assistants.

-- 5. Carry your room keys and student ID with you at all times.
+- 1. Do not prop doors open. - 2.
+Keep your room locked. - 3.
+Support and get to know all of the resident assistants. - 4.
+Carry your room keys and student ID with you at all times.

 LIVING WITH A ROOMMATE

 While living with a new roommate can be exciting for some it can be intimidating for another.
 Please remember this little advice, your roommate does not know what you are thinking.
 Open and honest communication is the key to having a healthy roommate experience.
 Good roommates do not need to be best friends but they do and should always respect each other and sometimes that means saying something which can be hard to say, but showing your roommate respect will make it that much easier to share your thoughts.